 Social/Emotional Profile: Due to cognitive delays, students often require a high level of adult supervision to be successful within social and academic settings.
-The student may or may not receive school-based counseling as determined by their IEP.
+The student may or may not receive school-based counseling and other related services as determined by their IEP.

-12:1:1 Work-Study Program Class: This program is designed for students who are 16 to 21 years old and emphasizes vocational skills, job acquisition skills and life skills.
+12:1:1 Work-Study Program: This program is designed for students who are 16 to 21 years old and emphasizes vocational skills and job acquisition skills.
 Students in year one of the program are typically placed in part-day/part-week building-level job assignments with job coaches.
 In year two, students are typically placed in part-day/part-week community job assignments with job coaches.